vin136/uncertainty-estimates/README.md

 - Generating images/samples is not needed for the task at hand.
 We can fit the generative model on a lower dimensional projection vectors.
 - Decoupling of objectives is typically a bad idea in deep learning.
 Can we frame a sigle network/objective to perform both novelty detection and classification ?
 Note that the paper is quite old.
 - Find some real-world data with `data-shift`,to ultimately bench mark your approach.
 Also think/quantify exactly what do you mean by `out-of-distribution` and `uncertainity`(epistemic vs aleatory uncertainty).
 Bayesian NN's seem to be a direct candidate here.
+`Ideas`:
+Since descriminative classification doesn't explictly have a distance metric, we can train networks with explicit [distance metric for classification](https://arxiv.org/abs/1703.05175) and use thresholding to detect out-of-sample distributions.

 **NOTES**